-Faith International University is designated as an eligible institution by the U.S. Department of Education (“DOE”) for participation in the following federal programs of student financial aid:
+FIU is designated as an eligible institution by the U.S. Department of Education (ED) for participation in the following programs of federal student aid (FSA):

-To apply for student financial aid under the following federal programs, a student needs to complete and submit a Free Application for Federal Student Aid online at www.fafsa.ed.gov or mail a completed PDF FAFSA or paper FAFSA to:
+To apply for federal student aid under the above federal programs, a student needs to complete and submit a Free Application for Federal Student Aid online at https://fafsa.ed.gov or mail a completed PDF FAFSA or paper FAFSA to:

 Federal Student Aid Programs

 Fill out the “Free Application for Federal Student Aid” (FAFSA) at www.fafsa.ed.gov.

 You will need to create a Federal Student Aid ID (FSA ID), which consists of an applicant-created username and password.
 If you are considered dependent upon your parents, one of your parents (or both) will need to apply for a FSA ID.
 (FSA ID is used to sign your FAFSA electronically.)
 PLEASE KEEP YOUR FSA ID IN A SAFE PLACE FOR FUTURE USE.

 Students Who Have Previously Applied For Financial Aid:

 Use the same FSA ID you created when filing your renewal FAFSA.
 If you forgot your FSA ID, you may request a duplicate or new FSA ID at https://fsaid.ed.gov.
 The new FSA ID login is used not only for completion of the FAFSA, but also used for all ED student and borrower-based websites, which includes:

 • Agreement to Serve (ATS) TEACH Grant website